frePPLe/frepple/contrib/django/README.txt

 The basic steps to set up a development environment:

-- Install python 2.6 or 2.7(recommended).
+- Install python 3.4.
-  Python 3 is planned for frePPLe v3.0.
+  It is recommended to install the last patch release.

-- Install Django 1.6.8
+- Install Django 1.7.1
   Different versions of Django may or may not work with frePPLe...
   (The frePPLe user interface customizes some parts of the Django admin.
   The MultiDBModelAdmin class and the template overrides in the admin folder